woodstr/Research-Project-Data-Matrix-Code/README.md

 | Adaptive Binarization of QR Code Images for Fast Automatic Sorting in Warehouse Systems | 33        | [link](https://www.mdpi.com/1424-8220/19/24/5466/pdf) |
 | Fast Adaptive Binarization of QR Code Images for Automatic Sorting in Logistics Systems | 4         | [link](https://www.mdpi.com/2079-9292/12/2/286/pdf)   |

+Image binarization is the process of converting pixel values to either black or white.
+This could be very useful for DMC detection as it could isolate the pixel values containing the DMC from other irrelevent pixel values, potentially increasing the performance of the baseline decoder.

+Both papers relate to each other (one builds on the other), and the code is not available, so this method may prove hard to use.
+However the method runs very fast (0.04s / 25 FPS) and seems to perform very well for improving QR code decode rates.

 #### Blur Removal Methods
 Focusing on blur removing methods could greatly reduce the problem of blur present in 22/50 of the test dataset.